General Liability Claims and Costs -1l

 Write Up:

-To achieve the general liability number of claims target, the focus needs to be on the department’s most common claims.
-Historically, the top five most frequent claim types annually are pavement defects, debris on the roadway, chip seal, mowing and striping operations.
+To improve results, the department’s focus continues to be on the most common general liability claims.
+Historically, the five most frequent claim types are pavement defects, debris on the roadway, chip seal, mowing, and striping operations.

 Purpose of the Measure:

-This measure tracks the number of general liability claims and amount paid.
+This measure tracks the number of general liability claims, and the amount paid.

 Measurement and Data Collection: